GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 Not all methods in extensions APIs support promises.
 Sometimes that's because we haven't added promise support on the method yet; in many cases it's because using a promise isn't feasible for the method.

+{% if false %}
 You can check if an API method support promises by checking its API reference page:

 {% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/lDjGweNENKyqGSA2nZrp.png", alt="Screenshot of an API
 reference page with promises support noted", width="800", height="467" %}
+{% endif %}

 ## How to use promises